High credit card fees, fraud, lousy credit; whatever you might be trying to avoid with your traditional credit card, you may not have to anymore.

 Koho helps track and manage your finances by offering an app that is truly outstanding.
 I find its user experience to be seamless.
 On it, you can see your spending habits broken down, put money aside into your savings, and watch your cashback funds accumulate.

-In addition, you cannot spend more than you have with the Koho prepaid Visa, which is one way that many people get into credit card debt.
+In addition, you cannot spend more than you have with the Koho prepaid Mastercard, which is one way that many people get into credit card debt.
 By avoiding unnecessary spending, Koho helps you manage and save your money better.

 Do note that Koho is a solely digital financial institution.
 Therefore, they do not have any in-person branches.
 However, they also do not charge any additional fees for using ATMs.

-In addition to simplifying your finance game through their mobile app and reloadable prepaid Visa, Koho has some great features that we’ll go through now.
+In addition to simplifying your finance game through their mobile app and reloadable prepaid Mastercard, Koho has some great features that we’ll go through now.
 As I mentioned earlier, they offer 0.5% cashback on every single purchase that you can instantly cash out within the app to put towards purchases or savings.

-In addition, because their Visa card is prepaid and functions similarly to a debit card, you never have to worry about spending more than you can pay back or the high-interest rates that are associated with most credit cards (as you may know, interest rates that are somewhere between 19 to 24% are completely normal in Canada!).
+In addition, because their Mastercard is prepaid and functions similarly to a debit card, you never have to worry about spending more than you can pay back or the high-interest rates that are associated with most credit cards (as you may know, interest rates that are somewhere between 19 to 24% are completely normal in Canada!).

 Something that I also find quite interesting is this: Koho states that their users actually end up reducing their overall spending by putting aside 7% of their funds into their savings with the help of their features.
 Furthermore, they say that this is 5% more than users save on other banking platforms!